 Bonus: Google

-If those two weren’t enough, Google is ready to be your calculator (assuming you haven’t replaced Google as your default search engine in Safari).
-Open the Safari web browser and type your math problem into the URL bar at the top of the screen.
-Submit it and the resulting web page will give the answer.
+If those two weren’t enough, Google is ready to serve as your built-in iPad calculator (assuming you haven’t replaced Google as your default search engine in Safari).
+To use it, just open the Safari web browser and type your math problem into the URL bar at the top of the screen.
+Submit it and the resulting web page will provide the answer.

 The resulting web page also will include a fairly full-featured calculator so you can enter additional math problems.